 This Procurement Guide for Transport Packaging provides guidance for the supply of services required to enable the procurement of transport packaging that meet the requirements for the safe transport of radioactive material.
 It should be noted that these services are considered to include the minimum requirements to enable the user to procure goods and services in a responsible manner and to operate as an Intelligent Customer.

-This is a guide to Packaging Repair provides guidance on the process to be applied for the repair of packaging to enable them to remain compliant with the requirements for the safe transport of radioactive material.
+This guide to Packaging Repair provides guidance on the process to be applied for the repair of packaging to enable it to remain compliant with the requirements for the safe transport of radioactive material.

 This document provides guidance on the testing of Type IP-2, Type IP-3 and Type A Packages.